Exact columnar dimer ground state and quantum phase transitions in a frustrated coupled spin ladder model: Results and discussion

-The finite-size effects in the order parameters are evident from the Fig.~\ref{fig:sub_mag}, so to determine the critical points associated with phase transitions, we performed a finite-size scaling analysis of the order parameters.
-Specifically, we carried out a least-squares fit for the double-stripe order parameter and N\`eel order parameter, using cluster sizes of \( 8 \times 4 \), \( 8 \times 6 \), and \( 8 \times 8 \).
+To further quantify the phase transitions, we performed a finite-size scaling analysis of both the double-stripe and N\'eel order parameters.
+In particular, we carried out least-squares fits using data from cluster sizes $8\times4$, $8\times6$, and $8\times8$, which allowed us to extract the corresponding critical points in the thermodynamic limit.
+A detailed description of the finite-size scaling procedure is provided in Appendix~\ref{appendix:finite_size}.
 The extrapolation to the thermodynamic limit indicates that the double-stripe order parameter vanishes at \( J_1 \approx -0.79 \).
 A similar finite-size scaling analysis was conducted for the Néel order parameter.
 Remarkably, the Néel order persists only within a narrow range of \( 2.29 < J_1 < 4.5 \).
 This observation is consistent with the results depicted in Fig.~\ref{fig:str_fact}, where the structure factor at \( J_1 = 6.0 \) reveals a broadening peak.
 This broadening is indicative of an additional phase.
 Importantly, this phase remains robust as \( J_1 \) increases further.
-This behaviour is understood by calculating the averaged spin-spin correlation on all types of bonds present in the system as shown in Fig.~\ref{fig:av_bond}, which shows that for large positive $J_1$ the average correlation of every vanishes except for $J_1$ bonds, indicating a antiferromagnetic correlation.
+This behaviour is understood by calculating the averaged spin-spin correlation on all types of bonds present in the system as shown in Fig.~\ref{fig:av_bond}, which shows that for large positive $J_1$ the average correlation of every bond vanishes except for $J_1$ bonds, indicating a antiferromagnetic correlation.